timothyedwarddean/tim-dean-website-terraform/README.md

 **s3.tf**

-* Create static S3 bucket of tim-dean.com.
+* Creates static S3 bucket of tim-dean.com.
 Allow force destroy so terraform can destory it on demand.
 * Using above S3 bucket, allow S3 to host static website pointing to index.html upon opening.
-* Open up bucket to public with GetObject policy to allow retrieval of HTML and CSS.
+* Opens up bucket to public with GetObject policy to allow retrieval of HTML and CSS.
-* Create www bucket to allow DNS resolution and redirect to above S3 bucket.
+* Creates www bucket to allow DNS resolution and redirect to above S3 bucket.

 **cloudflare.tf**